How does the booking system work?

-Both Cadw members and general visitors will need to book time-allotted tickets to visit any of our staffed heritage sites, at least 24 hours before their desired visiting date, with no current option to buy tickets on the day (whether onsite or online).
+Both Cadw members and general visitors need to book time-allotted tickets to visit any of our staffed heritage sites, at least 24 hours before their desired visiting date.
 Without a pre-booked ticket entry will not be permitted to ensure we can maintain a safe and socially distanced environment for everyone.

 - General visitors will need to purchase individual tickets online in advance of their visit.
 This includes all children under the age of five, with free tickets available to reserve for them.

 - Cadw members will need to reserve a free, time-allotted ticket in advance of their visit.
 Cadw members must remember to bring their membership card with them as proof of identity.
 For more information on member bookings, please skip to the member FAQ section

 - Cadw Monument Pass holders will need to reserve a free ticket in advance of their visit to their local heritage site.
 To gain entry, Monument Pass holders must also remember to bring their pass with them as proof of identity.

 - For all other customers who normally receive free entry to Cadw monuments, such as Historic Scotland and English Heritage members, CSCC members and other corporate members, please liaise directly with your membership organisation for further information on how/ if you are eligible to reserve a free ticket online.